TZstatsADS/Spr2016-Proj4-Grp3/lib/README.md

 ### 3. Recommendation System based on Member Information
-The Recommendation_MemberInfo.Rmd is used to recommend movies based on the similarity of the user's movie input and other existing member's reiview preference history.
+The Recommendation_MemberInfo.Rmd is used to recommend movies based on the similar users' review history.
+This method usually works fine with input containing more than 10 movies.
+Based on the test results, this method catches users' taste well.

 ### 4. Recommenddation_Product.Rmd
 The Recommendation_Product.Rmd is used to recommend movies based on the similarity of the user's favourable movie genres elment and the other existing movies' genres elements extracted from each review.